Salammbô (Mussorgsky): Performance history

 The first staged performance of Salammbô took place at the Teatro di San Carlo, Naples, on 29 March 1983 in a version revised and edited by Zoltán Peskó.
 The work was repeated on 30 March and on 1, 2 and 6 April.
 It had originally been agreed that the role of Salammbô in these performances would be sung by Lyudmila Shemchuk and that of Mathô by Georgy Seleznev, but the Soviet authorities subsequently withdrew the exit visas of both singers, and they were substituted by Annabelle Bernard and Boris Bakov respectively.
 Because of these enforced changes it was necessary to postpone the date of the premiere from 26 to 29 March.

-In 1989 Vyacheslav Nagovitsin was commissioned to produce an orchestration in the fullest possible version, in addition to the available the numbers orchestrated by Mussorgsky, Rimsky-Korsakov and Vissarion Shebalin.
-This staged version of the opera was first performed at the Ancient Roman arena in Mérida in Spain.
+In 1989 Vyacheslav Nagovitsin was commissioned to produce an orchestration in the fullest possible version, in addition to the available numbers orchestrated by Mussorgsky, Rimsky-Korsakov and Vissarion Shebalin.
+This staged version of the opera was first performed at the Ancient Roman arena in Mérida, Spain.